Vermaaaaaa/Vermaaaaaa/README.md

-# 💫 About Me:
+# About Me:
-Hello there! 👋 I'm Rahul Verma, a student at the University of Leeds, and I'm passionate about low-level software and hardware development.
-Currently, I'm diving deep into the fascinating world of the Chip 8 virtual machine, exploring both software and hardware aspects.
+Hello!
+I'm Rahul Verma, a student at the University of Leeds, and I'm passionate about low-level software and hardware development.
+Currently, I'm diving deep into the fascinating world of the CHIP-8 virtual machine, exploring both software and hardware aspects.

 ## What I'm Working On

-- **Chip 8 Interpreter**: I've been developing a Chip 8 interpreter in C, leveraging the power of SDL2 for graphics and user input handling.
+- **CHIP-8 Interpreter**: I've been developing a Chip 8 interpreter in C, leveraging the power of SDL2 for graphics and user input handling.
 It's a project I'm continually refining and expanding upon.

-- **Chip 8 Console Project**: Excitingly, I'm also delving into the realm of hardware development.
+- **CHIP-8 Console Project**: Excitingly, I'm also delving into the realm of hardware development.
 My goal is to create a custom Chip 8 console using microprocessors, combining my interests in low-level circuit design and software development.

 - **FPGA Design**: I'm currently diving into FPGA design with Verilog, starting with smaller circuits like adders and multipliers as I explore the exciting world of FPGAs.

 ## Collaboration Opportunities

 I'm always on the lookout for collaboration opportunities, especially in areas like Verilog, FPGA design, and embedded/low level development using C and C++.
-If you share a passion for these topics or want to explore the Chip 8 further, don't hesitate to reach out!
+If you share a passion for these topics or want to explore the CHIP-8 further, don't hesitate to reach out!

-## How You Can Contribute

-Whether you're a seasoned developer or just starting out, there are many ways to contribute:

-- **Code Contributions**: Help enhance the Chip 8 interpreter or join discussions on console design.

-- **Documentation**: Improve README files, contribute to project documentation, or write tutorials on Chip 8 development.

-- **Feedback and Ideas**: Share your thoughts, ideas, or suggestions for the project's direction and goals.

 ## Get in Touch
 ## 🌐 Socials: